AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/mapping-panel/data-types/item-data-types.md

 You can contain the types of items listed below in a bundle.

-For information on which types of items [!DNL Workfront Fusion] allows for conversion between one other, see [Type coercion in [!DNL Adobe Workfront Fusion]](/help/workfront-fusion/references/mapping-panel/data-types/type-coercion.md).
+For information on which types of items [!DNL Workfront Fusion] allows for conversion between one other, see [Type coercion](/help/workfront-fusion/references/mapping-panel/data-types/type-coercion.md).

 <table style="table-layout:auto">
  <col>